 Both the IC’s i.e., the microprocessor and microcontroller cannot be distinguished by looking at them.
-They are available in different version starting from 6 pin to as high as 80 to 100 pins or even higher depending on the features.
+They are available in different version starting from 6 pins to as high as 80 to 100 pins or even higher depending on the features.

 Microprocessor V/S Microcontroller

-- It is very clear from figure above that in microprocessor we have to interface additional circuitry for providing the function of memory and ports.
+- It is very clear from the figure above that in microprocessor we have to interface additional circuitry for providing the function of memory and ports.

-- So for large applications we prefer microprocessor than microcontroller due to its high processing speed.
+- So for large applications, we prefer microprocessor than microcontroller due to its high processing speed.

 Criteria for Selection of a Microcontroller in Embedded System

 - Meeting the computing needs of the task at hand efficiently and cost-effectively

 - Power consumption

 - No. of I/O pins and timers on-chip